shaadclt/Store-Data-Analysis-Excel/README.md

 ## Dataset

-The project uses a sample dataset named `store_data.xlsx` that includes information about store sales, products, customers, and other relevant metrics.
+The project uses a sample dataset named `Raw Data.xlsx` that includes information about store sales, products, customers, and other relevant metrics.
 The dataset can be found in the project files and will be used for the analysis.

 ## Setup